ottogin/AmericanFootballBigDataInsights/README.md

 # Description of files for Milestone 2
-All data exploration is in notebook DataExploration.ipynb.
+All data exploration is in notebook **DataExploration.ipynb**.
 We use plotly for some visualizations, so the best way to look at our work without actual downloading and running code is to open this notebook with nbviewer: [https://nbviewer.jupyter.org/github/ottogin/AmericanFootballBigDataInsights/blob/master/DataExploration.ipynb](https://nbviewer.jupyter.org/github/ottogin/AmericanFootballBigDataInsights/blob/master/DataExploration.ipynb) (Downloading and opening without running will also hide some important visualization, so please use nbviewer, sorry for inconvience (plotly plots are just so beautiful ;))).

 This notebook consists of few parts (in notebook they are indicated by large headers):